 "THE GRANDDADDY OF 'EM ALL" DATES TO 1894

-In November 1934, the Pioneer Days Show was adopted by the Chamber of Commerce and the organization called for nine directors and was incorporated.
+In November 1934, the Pioneer Days Show was adopted by the Chamber of Commerce, and the organization called for nine directors and was incorporated.
 Rough times came again during World War II and it looked like the celebration would not be held, but again 200 members of the Shoshone and Arapaho Tribes helped put on the 4th of July parade and rodeo.
-Each year, Ed Farlow, partriarch of the Pioneer Days rodeo and celebration, continued to participate in some way--he made his last appearance in the parade of 1950 and passed away at the age of 90 in April, 1951.
+Each year, Ed Farlow, patriarch of the Pioneer Days rodeo and celebration, continued to participate in some way - he made his last appearance in the parade of 1950 and passed away at the age of 90 in April 1951.

-The Lander Pioneer Days rodeo has continued over the years in the location on the hill above Lander where it has been for over 80 years.
-The rodeo saw it's 121st year in 2014 and continues to be a hallmark of the days when Lander was known as the place "where rails end and trails begin."
-The rails are gone, but the trails, cowboys and rodeo remains going strong.
+The Lander Pioneer Days rodeo has continued over the years in the location on the hill above Lander, where it has been for over 80 years.
+The rodeo saw its 121st year in 2014 and continues to be a hallmark of the days when Lander was known as the place "where rails end and trails begin."
+The rails are gone, but the trails, cowboys, and rodeo remain going strong.